hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 ![EDF Database is based on File System](/img/system_architecture_position-hpe-edf_database.png "Position of the Database in EDF stack")

-Since the bottom layer of Ezmeral Data Fabric Database is the File System, this question also involves the advantages of Ezmeral Data Fabric File System compared to other similar products: better performance and simpler management and ease of use.
+Since the bottom layer of Ezmeral Data Fabric Database is the file system, this question also involves the advantages of Ezmeral Data Fabric file system compared to other similar products: better performance and simpler management and ease of use.

 There is a detailed description in the official document, here I would like to talk about my personal feelings.
 For example, using the open source Apache Hadoop, I need to consider merging small files before putting them into Hadoop.
 This is because of its design principles.
 In order to fully utilize the performance of Hadoop, it is necessary to do so.
-In Ezmeral Data Fabric File System, I don't have to care so much about whether small files need to be merged.
-This is because of the existence of the logical unit Volume in the Ezmeral Data Fabric File System.
-As long as we use this feature reasonably, saving many small files in the Ezmeral Data Fabric File System will not cause too much waste to the performance and capacity of the system.
+In HPE Ezmeral Data Fabric file system, I don't have to care so much about whether small files need to be merged.
+This is because of the existence of the logical unit volume in the HPE Ezmeral Data Fabric file system.
+As long as we use this feature reasonably, saving many small files in the HPE Ezmeral Data Fabric file system will not cause too much waste to the performance and capacity of the system.
-Another advantage of Ezmeral Data Fabric File System is that it provides a very widely used protocol interface: NFS.
+Another advantage of HPE Ezmeral Data Fabric file system is that it provides a very widely used protocol interface: NFS.
-That is to say, you can mount Ezmeral Data Fabric File System as an NFS file system on your PC.
+That is to say, you can mount the HPE Ezmeral Data Fabric file system as an NFS file system on your PC.
 This is something that Hadoop and other peer commercial software cannot do.

-Of course, Ezmeral Data Fabric File System has other advantages.
-What I want to emphasize here is that Ezmeral Data Fabric Database is built on top of  the File System, so these advantages are also the advantages of Database.
+Of course, HPE Ezmeral Data Fabric file system has other advantages.
+What I want to emphasize here is that HPE Ezmeral Data Fabric Database is built on top of the file system, so these advantages are also the advantages of Database.

 Now let me talk about the most important unique advantages of Ezmeral Data Fabric Database that I personally feel.
 The first thing that comes to my mind is, the simplicity of the product.